ANALYSIS: Could Immigration Feature Prominently in Next Election? Minister Miller Thinks So

 If banks have been outspoken, the taboo around questioning immigration levels in political circles has only slowly started dissipating in the last year.

-Conservative Leader Pierre Poilievre has not said what his party’s immigration targets would be, but he said they would be mathematically tied to the availability of housing, services, and jobs.
+Conservative Leader Pierre Poilievre has not said what his party’s immigration targets would be, but only that they would be mathematically tied to the availability of housing, services, and jobs.

-As the next election approaches, if the Conservatives wish to address the issue in their platform, they will have to flesh out what their policy will be and if they have any targets of their own.
-In recent years, Ottawa has systematically increased the target number of new permanent residents it seeks to welcome, but its latest plan capped the number at 500,000 in 2025 and 2026.
+As the next election approaches, if the Conservatives wish to address the issue in their platform, they will have to flesh out what their policy and targets will be.
+In recent years, Ottawa has systematically increased the target number of new permanent residents it seeks to welcome, but its latest plan capped the number at 500,000 in both 2025 and 2026.

 Conservative MP and immigration critic Tom Kmiec said in comments provided to The Epoch Times that the government has “broken” the immigration system.